Gathering Data for the Greater Good

 Applications that use the web as a platform have the potential to begin an era of providing new value for their users.
 Never has there been a better opportunity for users to learn from other users.
 Some may call this social software (I would), but it’s not all about creating a profile page on a web, uploading photos and hoping someone finds you online.
 This is a different kind of learning.

-All the users that profile themselves (e.g. tell us “I am a web designer”) will begin receiving useful comparative business metrics they can use to benchmark their business.
+All the users that profile themselves (e.g. tell us “I am a web designer”) will begin receiving useful comparative business metrics they can use to benchmark their business; gathering data for the greater good.
 For example, a web designer might like to learn:

 - What is the average invoice size for web designers?